 2. Angel (AAn-gehl)

 All parents think their baby is a little angel, so why not name them one!
 Angel might seem like an uncommon name, but it’s actually quite popular and can be used for either a boy or a girl.
-For males, Angel cracked the Top 100 at #72 back in 2018.
+For males, Angel cracked the Top 100 for boy names at #72 back in 2019.
 We suspect it’ll only move up from here.

 3. Ariel (AIR-yull)